 This recipe comes together really fast!
 As the pasta is boiling you’re already whipping up cheese sauce on the stovetop.
 Then you toss it all together.
-It’s a crowd pleaser that’s so easy and delicious!
+It’s a crowd pleaser, easy and delicious!

 Serve it as a side dish, or add meat and veggies to dress it up as a meal.
 How about cubed chicken with crumbled bacon and fresh tomatoes? .. or cubed chicken, steamed broccoli and EXTRA cheese?!?
 Or ground beef, a can of Rotel tomatoes, and taco seasoning?
 The possibilities are endless if you want to make this a one skillet meal! 😀